-Precipitation (dt.
-Fällungstitration) of a solution F (50.0 mL) by dropwise adding solution G in the presence of xylenol orange, which coordinates to Ce^{3+} , as an indicator.
+The precipitation titration of a solution F (50.0 mL) is performed by adding dropwise of solution G in the presence of xylenol orange, which as an indicator coordinates to Ce^{3+} .
 After adding 18.8 mL of solution G, the color of the solution changes from yellow to magenta.
 The generated precipitate is a binary compound that contains Ce^{3+} , and the only resulting silicon compound is $Si(OH)4$.